 It’s an unavoidable fact that making a living purely off of music is harder and harder to do these days.
-There’s plenty of exceptions, but in a world turning to streaming, playlists and music subscription services more and more, money is a constant concern for serious musicians.
-But if you’re fully intent on earning a living purely off listening and performing music, there are options you may not have considered.
+There are plenty of exceptions, but in a world turning to streaming, playlists, and music subscription services more and more, money is a constant concern for serious musicians.
+But if you’re fully intent on earning a living purely off of listening and performing music, there are options you may not have considered.
 Here are five examples of side jobs for musicians:

 Okay, this one’s a bit obvious, but bear with me.
-Lots of musicians never consider the cover band option out fear of not being taken seriously and because they’re not interested in playing another artist’s music, but the cover band route has sizable benefits.
+Lots of musicians never consider the cover band option out of fear of not being taken seriously and because they’re not interested in playing another artist’s music, but the cover band route has sizable benefits.
 Depending on location, style and experience, some bands can earn up to thousands of dollars a month playing clubs, weddings and events.
 And while the very thought of playing in a cover band might make you ill with trepidation, it’s a great option for musicians set on making a living only off of performing.

 This is a phenomenal option for musicians interested in doing tangible good with their talent.
 From pain management to special education to helping people cope and heal from trauma, music is proven to deliver massive benefits to those in need.
 It is not, however, something any musician can just walk up and do.
 There are rigorous exams, months of training, and a certification involved, but there might be no better way for active musicians to give back to their communities and pay the bills at the same time.